Seattle University School of Law: History

-The law school was founded as the University of Puget Sound Law School in Tacoma around 1972.
-The law school had a favorable admissions policy, and focused on large enrollments, despite the ensuing high attrition (failure) rate.
-In the mid-1970s, when others faced declining admissions due to demographic changes, the law school still experienced increase in enrollment.
-Amidst this, the ABA provided full accreditation to the law school in 1975.
+The law school was founded as the University of Puget Sound Law School in Tacoma around 1972 and was accredited by the ABA in 1975.
 In the 1974–75 academic year, the student bar association was established, the first edition of the law review was published, and the first law clinic was started.

 In September 1980, the Norton Clapp Law Center was dedicated.
 This new law center helped to draw a class of 466 students—130 more than anticipated—into the entering class of 1980.

 Move to Seattle

-Dean Bond resigned to return to teaching in July 1993 and was succeeded by Professor Donald M. Carmichael, a faculty member at the law school since 1978, who had also served as the school's associate dean for academic affairs from 1987 to 1993.

 Seattle University purchased the University of Puget Sound Law School in November 1993.
 The law school officially became part of Seattle University in August 1994.

 Kellye Testy was appointed dean on February 15, 2005.
 During her tenure at the law school, she co-founded the Law School's Access to Justice Institute, the Seattle Journal for Social Justice, and the Center on Corporations, Law & Society.
 In 2009, Testy left Seattle University to be the new dean at the University of Washington School of Law.
 Mark Niles, Associate Dean for Academic Affairs at the American University Washington College of Law in Washington, D.C., served as dean of the School of Law from 2010 to 2013 before returning to American University.

-In 2013, the School of Law welcomed Annette Clark to serve as permanent dean.
-After completing her MD at the University of Washington in 1985, she earned her J.D. at Seattle University in 1989 and served as a member of the SU Law faculty for many years.
+In 2013, the School of Law welcomed Annette Clark as its permanent dean.
+After completing her MD at the University of Washington in 1985, she earned her J.D. from Seattle University in 1989 and served on the SU Law faculty for many years.
 Dean Clark was the first alumna of the law school to serve as its dean.
 Her areas of expertise include civil procedure, medical liability, bioethics, and legal education.

 In August 2021, Dean Clark announced her intention to retire.
 Former Miami Law Dean, Tony Varona was selected to succeed Dean Clark.
-Prior to serving as Miami Law Dean, Mr. Varona served as Vice Dean, Associate Dean for Faculty and Academic Affairs, and Professor of Law at American University Washington College of Law (AUWCL).
-Before his 14 years at AUWCL, Dean Varona was an associate professor at Pace University School of Law in New York and adjunct professor at Georgetown University Law Center.
-He has taught courses in Contracts, Administrative and Public Law, Media Law, Sexuality and Gender Law, Intellectual Property, and Criminal Law.